 On July 11, 2012, World Population Day, the U.K. Government and the Bill and Melinda Gates Foundation held a Summit on Family Planning in London, England (the "London Summit").
 It was attended by public health officials, government officials, and private sector companies that supply contraceptives and related products.
 The primary goal of the London Summit was to increase access to contraceptives to an additional 120 million poor women in 69 developing countries by 2020.
 Achievement of this goal will reduce maternal and infant mortality, HIV/AIDS babies, AIDS orphans and health care costs.
 At the close of the London Summit it was announced that commitments of \$4.6 billion had been made to fund the 2012-2020 program.
-This included commitments by the U.K. Government, other specific countries, the Bill & Melinda Gates Foundation, other foundations, Bloomberg Philanthropies, and other private sector donors.

 FHC was one of only fourteen companies invited to attend the London Summit.
 O.B.
-Parrish, the Company's Chairman and Chief Executive Officer, participated on a panel "Partnering for Progress: The Role of Public/Private Partnerships".
+Parrish, the Company's Chairman and former Chief Executive Officer, participated on a panel "Partnering for Progress: The Role of Public/Private Partnerships".
 FHC announced a Public/Private Partnership program to support the goal to provide contraceptives to an additional 120 million women by 2020.
-FHC's program includes the following:

-- Aggregate annual FC2 purchases from all major public sector buyers each year to establish volume-based unit pricing for the succeeding year. - Award major public sector purchasers with FC2 Female Condoms equal to 5 percent of their total annual units purchased, at no cost to such purchasers. - Invest up to \$14 million over the period from 2013 through 2018 in reproductive health and HIV/AIDS prevention education and training in collaboration with global agencies.
+FHC's program includes the following: aggregate annual FC2 purchases from all major public sector buyers each year to establish volume-based unit pricing for the succeeding year; award major public sector purchasers with FC2 Female Condoms equal to 5 percent of their total annual units purchased, at no cost to such purchasers; and invest up to \$14 million over the period from 2013 through 2018 in reproductive health and HIV/AIDS prevention education and training in collaboration with global agencies.

 The Company believes achievement of the London Summit's goals will increase the market for contraceptives over the long-term.
-It also believes it will increase the market for the female condom, as it is the only female-initiated product that provides dual protection against unintended pregnancy and STIs including HIV/AIDS.
+It also believes such achievement will increase the market for the female condom, as it is the only female-initiated product that provides dual protection against unintended pregnancy and STIs including HIV/AIDS.